 The presidency’s role is to ensure smoothness of discussions and consensus building.
 Some of the advantages of holding the presidency are setting the Council’s agenda and grabbing the media’s attention.
 Nevertheless, the presidency is an administrative challenge and the agenda is often inherited or dictated by current affairs (Corbett, Peterson & Bomberg, 2012, p.56).

-To ensure consistency and to co-ordinate the work of the EU, the troika system is used.
+To ensure consistency and to co-ordinate the work of the EU, the troika system is used (not to be confused with the so-called Troika (European Commission, European Central Bank and IMF) that has been bailing out and imposing austerity policies on various member states since the start of the eurozone crisis).
 The troika is a partnership of three members.
 The classic troika comprises the Member State holding the Presidency, the Member State that held the Presidency in the previous six months, and the one who will hold the Presidency in the next six months.
 The concept of troika system is also used in other cases (sometimes outside the EU context), but we will not need them here.

-To find out more about the troika system go to the Irish presidency website:
+To find out more about the troika system go to the Maltese presidency website:

-- What are the trio partners of Ireland?
+- What are the trio partners of Malta?

 - What have their joint priorities been and what problems have they been dealing with?